October 31, 2015

 Here, a publishsign is the signature for incoming stream.

 When the user is going to publish RTSP or RTMP stream, the media server will check publish signature and if this signature does not match the calculated signature, then the user stream will not pass.
+At this step the publish control is very similar to the hotlinking protection.

 3. Use connection handler to manage connection process.